jshiriyev/jshiriyev/README.md

 🌍 A Geoscientist and Reservoir Engineer with a passion for modeling the subsurface world.

-💼 Currently working on borehole-reservoir modeling, and petrophysics-production data analysis.
+💼 Currently working on petrophysics & production data analysis and borehole & reservoir modeling.

 🚀 Always exploring new ways to optimize oil and gas production through data-driven insights and cutting-edge technology.